VD44/Angular-Crypto-Tracker/README.md

 # CryptoTrack

-Crypto-currency has picked up a lot of popularity among individual and institutional investors and traders alike largely due to its massive increase in popularity in recent years and promising future applications as well as its high volatility which can be very beneficial for short term trading.
 Web application made with Angular 6 to track and chart crypto-currencies.
-Uses the free CryptoCompare API to get live data for thousands of coins.
-Monitor as many coins as you want over any time scale against any of several major fiat currencies.
+Uses the free CryptoCompare API to get live data for coins.

 ## Screenshots
 <img src="./crypto-track.png" width="80%">